isagoya/astro-hananiawan-m2/src/pages/md/chapt05.md

 “Then, are you going to send him back to Okinawa?” she asked severely.

-“Well, there are some things to do with papers and so on…”
+“Well, there are some things to do with papers and so on...”

 “Papers?
 What kind of papers?”
 I can write them for you if you need them.
 Shall I write that he needs to be treated in the sanatorium?
 I've just diagnosed him, as a doctor.
 Is that all right?”